VinceAle7082/XanvicOS/README.md

 ***What exacly is XanvicOS?***
 <hr>
-XanvicOS is the name of this OS, I'll try to make an OS with a 16 and 64 bit mode (like the Windows 9x series, excluding Windows ME). <hr>
+XanvicOS is the development name for this OS (the final name will be something like TearOS or SunShine OS), I'll try to make an OS with a 16 and 64 bit mode (like the Windows 9x series, excluding Windows ME). <hr>
 In this OS will be possible to run natively linux executables, and there will be a source-based package manager (like Gentoo GNU/Linux's portage) <hr>
 <br>